 Centerville Community School District offers a variety of voluntary activities designed to enhance the classroom education of its students.
 Students who participate in extracurricular activities serve as ambassadors of the school throughout the calendar year, whether away from or at school.
-Students who wish to exercise the privilege of participating in extracurricular activities must conduct themselves in accordance with board policy and must refrain from activities that are inappropriate. illegal or Activities Athletics-basketball, track, football, volleyball, wrestling, cross country, softball, baseball, and cheerleading.
+Students who wish to exercise the privilege of participating in extracurricular activities must conduct themselves in accordance with board policy and must refrain from activities that are illegal or inappropriate.
+Activities include: Athletics-basketball, track, football, volleyball, wrestling, cross country, softball, baseball, and cheerleading.
 Clubs include: drama, garden club, jazz band, robotics club, student council and yearbook.